 The project’s immediate aim was to define the most critical problems and go for the “low-hanging fruit.”
 As expectations on the ROI were high, it meant we needed to squeeze as much as we could out of each minute and every dollar we spent working on the project.

-To add extra pressure and a layer of complexity, the sites were responsive.
+To add extra pressure and a layer of complexity, the sites were created utilizing responsive web design.
 As our choices were scarce, we decided to zero in on the tiniest adjustments with the greatest impact to improve the UX.